Mau movement: Moving towards independence

 After 5 years in exile in New Zealand, Nelson returned to Samoa in May 1933, and continued his advocacy.
 General Hart, the New Zealand administrator, demanded that Nelson be excluded from any meeting (fono) with the leadership of the Mau.
 The Mau insistence that Nelson should be one of its delegates.
-General Hart ordered police raids on the Mau’s headquarters at Vaimoso and Nelson’s residence at Tuaefu, which occurred on 15 November 1933.
+General Hart ordered police raids on the Mau's headquarters at Vaimoso and Nelson's residence at Tuaefu, which occurred on 15 November 1933.
 Eight Samoan chiefs, leaders of the Mau, who were members of a conference of 100 assembled at Tuatuanu’u were arrested on charges of collecting monies for unlawful purposes and engaging in Mau activities.
 A week later a further 7 chiefs were arrested at Savaii.

 Six months after his return to Samoa, Nelson was convicted of 3 charges of being connected to the Mau for which he was sentenced to ten additional years in exile as well as eight months imprisonment in New Zealand.
-The Mau movement had not gone unnoticed by the population of New Zealand, and the treatment of Samoans at the hands of the administration had become a contentious issue in some New Zealand electorates during the New Zealand general election in 1935, which was won by the Labour.
+The Mau movement had not gone unnoticed by the population of New Zealand, and the treatment of Samoans at the hands of the administration had become a contentious issue in some New Zealand electorates during the New Zealand general election in 1935, which was won by Labour.
 Nelson's exile was cut short in 1936.
 He returned to Samoa, and helped in the signing of the co-operation agreement between Samoan leaders and the New Zealand administration.
 He was subsequently elected to the Legislative Council in 1938 and re-elected in 1941.

 1936 marked a turning point for Samoa, with the election of a Labour Government in New Zealand and the subsequent relaxation of repression by the New Zealand administration in Samoa.
-In the following years, there was slow movement towards greater involvement of Samoans in the administration of their own country, with a Samoan Parliament (Fono) being opened on 30 September 1936 at Mulinu'u with elected representatives, to supersede the parliament composed of Samoans appointed by the New Zealand Administration.
+In the following years, there was slow movement towards greater involvement of Samoans in the administration of their own country, with a Samoan Parliament (Fono) being opened on 30 September 1936 at Mulinuʻu with elected representatives, to supersede the parliament composed of Samoans appointed by the New Zealand Administration.
 There were further acts of civil disobedience, including a sit-in protest in parliament over the payment of the representatives.
 In 1946, after the end of the Pacific War, a Fono of representative of the districts of Samoa voted to reject a Trusteeship Agreement put forward by New Zealand, with the Fono stating a desire for self-government.

 1962 independence

 When Western Samoa gained its independence in 1962, Tupua Tamasese Meaole, younger brother of the Mau leader Tupua Tamasese Lealofi III and his successor, became its first co-head of state with Malietoa Tanumafili II.

-Fiame Mata'afa Faumuina Mulinu'u II (1921–1975), the son of another high chief and Mau leader Mata'afa Faumuina Fiame Mulinu'u I, became the first Prime Minister of Samoa.
+Fiamē Mataʻafa Faumuina Mulinuʻu II (1921–1975), the son of another high chief and Mau leader Mataʻafa Faumuina Fiame Mulinuʻu I, became the first Prime Minister of Samoa.

 In July 1997, the Samoa Constitution was amended to change the country's name to Samoa, and officially the Independent State of Samoa.